wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/security-in-m365/includes/4-information-protection.md

 - You can start by using **Content Search** to search for in-place items such as email, documents, and instant messaging conversations.
 - Microsoft has many built-in **sensitive information types** (part of Data Loss Prevention) that can be used to detect common sensitive information types, like financial, healthcare-related, or personal information.
 - If you need more granular control beyond the built-in sensitive information types, you create your own **custom sensitive information types**, or add your own unique dictionary of terms to detect against.
-- Beyond detecting sensitive information in documents and emails, you can also use **Microsoft Cloud App Security** to detect content in cloud storage services, based on policy.
+- Beyond detecting sensitive information in documents and emails, you can also use **Microsoft Defender for Cloud Apps** to detect content in cloud storage services, based on policy.
 You can discover sensitive data across third-party SaaS apps.
 You can also apply labels and protection to sensitive files with Microsoft Information Protection.
 - The **Azure Information Protection Scanner** enables you to discover, classify, and protect files on on-premises servers, network shares, and on-premises SharePoint Server sites.

 ### Classify content with sensitivity labels